blueslow/ansible_tutorial/README.md

     ansible-playbook site.yml

 # Part 14 - Roles
-Mayor refactoring, The site.yml is splitted into different roles.
+Major refactoring, The site.yml is splitted into different roles.
 THis is done by creating a subdirectory named rools in that subdirectory a directory for each role is created and  under each role  a task directory is created.
 In each task disrectory a main.yml file is created that contains the tasks for that role.
 Which are copyied from the original site.yml corresponding section.
 This is repeated for each role.
 Then the site.yml is changed  to contain a definition for each role, e.g.

     - hosts: workstations
       become: true